Only Societal Contributors Should Vote

 This most usually comes in the form of two basic ideas: landowner or net taxpayer.
 Only someone who owns land should be able to vote.
 Or only someone who is a net taxpayer should vote.

 I’m not a fan of this kind of voting system.
-I do believe in Stakeholder Voting, but that is a different beast entirely.
+I do believe in Contributor Voting, but that is a different beast entirely.
 It’s the same concept with a much better implementation.

 First, however, let’s address the problems plaguing the current societal contributor ideas themselves.